DOCA NVMe Emulation Application Guide

 PCIe Device Poll Group

-When creating a new I/O or admin queue for a specific device and poll group, the existence of a PCIe device poll group structure that links the two is first checked.
-If it does not exist, a new
+When creating a new I/O or admin queue for a specific device and poll group, we first check if a PCIe dev poll group structure already exists that links the two.
+If not, we create a new

 Admin QP

 This structure manages the queues for a specific device.
-It holds an admin CQ and an admin SQ to handle admin command operations.
-Additionally, it includes lists for I/O CQs and I/O SQs, which manage data-related operations.
-The structure also contains a flag,
+It holds an admin completion queue and admin submission queue to handle admin command operations.
+Additionally, it includes lists for I/O completion queues and I/O submission queues, which manage data-related operations.
+The structure also contains a flag

-stopping_all_io_cqs, to indicate whether all CQs should be stopped, facilitating a graceful halt of the device's queue processing when needed.
+stopping_all_io_cqs to indicate whether all completion queues should be stopped, used for gracefully halting the device's queue processing when needed.

 DOCA IO

-The I/O structure is responsible for managing I/O operations, including receiving doorbells on the CQ and its associated SQs.
-It handles reading SQEs from the host, writing SQEs back to the host, and raising MSI-X interrupts.
-This structure contains a single CQ, along with an MSI-X vector index raised by the DPA, and a doorbell completion that is polled by the DPA thread.
+The I/O structure is responsible for managing I/O operations, including receiving doorbells on the completion queue (CQ) and its associated submission queues (SQs).
+It handles reading SQ entries (SQEs) from the host, writing SQEs back to the host, and raising MSI-X interrupts.
+This structure contains a single CQ, along with an MSI-X vector index that is raised by the DPA, and a doorbell completion that is polled by the DPA thread.

 It also holds several callbacks:

-Post CQE – invoked once a CQE is posted to the host CQ, freeing resources afterward
+Post CQE – Invoked once CQE is posted to the host CQ, freeing resources afterward

 The function